albdangarcia/animal-shelter/README.md

 - `AUTH_SECRET`: A secret key for authentication.
 You can generate a secret key by running the command `openssl rand -base64 32` in your terminal.
 Ensure OpenSSL is installed:
   - **macOS/Linux**: OpenSSL is usually pre-installed.
 Verify by running `openssl version`.
   - **Windows**: Install OpenSSL from the [OpenSSL website](https://www.openssl.org/) or using [Chocolatey](https://chocolatey.org/) with the command `choco install openssl`.
-- `AUTH_GITHUB_ID`: Your GitHub OAuth client ID.
+- `AUTH_GITHUB_ID` (optional): Your GitHub OAuth client ID.
 Obtain this from your GitHub Developer settings.
-- `AUTH_GITHUB_SECRET`: Your GitHub OAuth client secret.
+- `AUTH_GITHUB_SECRET` (optional): Your GitHub OAuth client secret.
 Obtain this from your GitHub Developer settings.
 - `AUTH_TRUST_HOST`: Set to `true` or `false` to indicate whether to trust the host for authentication.
 - `POSTGRES_USER`: The PostgreSQL database username.
 - `POSTGRES_PASSWORD`: The PostgreSQL database password.